QFold-Thesis/quantum-protein-folding/docs/README.md

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

+## 🧞 Authors

+Anna Sztukowska
+Stefan Furmański
+Lucjan Gackowski
+Gracjan Żukowski

 ## 📄 License

-This project is part of a thesis work on quantum approaches to protein folding.
-Under MIT License.
+This project is released under the terms of the MIT license.
+See the `LICENSE` file for details.